-The SCE started in June 2013, after a six-month initial testing phase.3 It is a nationally representative, internet-based survey of a rotating panel of about 1,300 household heads, where a household head is defined as the person in the household who owns, is buying or rents the home.
-The survey is conducted at a monthly frequency.
-New respondents are drawn each month to match various demographic targets from the American Community Survey (ACS), and stay on the panel for up to twelve months before rotating out of the panel.
-The survey instrument is fielded on an internet platform designed by The Demand Institute, a non-profit organization jointly operated by The Conference Board and Nielsen.
-The respondents for the SCE come from the sample of respondents to the Consumer Confidence Survey (CCS), a mail survey conducted by The Conference Board.
-In turn, the respondents for the CCS are selected using from the universe of U.S. Postal Service addresses.
+The SCE started in June 2013, after a six-month initial testing phase.3 It is a nationally representative, internet-based survey of a rotating panel of about 1,300 household heads, where household head is defined as the person in the household who owns, is buying, or rents the home.
+The survey is conducted monthly.
+New respondents are drawn each month to match various demographic targets from the American Community Survey (ACS), and they stay on the panel for up to twelve months before rotating out.
+The survey instrument is fielded on an internet platform designed by the Demand Institute, a nonprofit organization jointly operated by the Conference Board and Nielsen.
+The respondents for the SCE come from the sample of respondents to the Consumer Confidence Survey (CCS), a mail survey conducted by the Conference Board.
+In turn, the respondents for the CCS are selected from the universe of U.S. Postal Service addresses.
 From that universe, a new random sample is drawn each month, stratified only by Census division.

-The SCE has various components.
-First, it includes a core monthly module on expectations about various macroeconomic and household level variables.4 Respondents are asked about their inflation expectations, as well as expectations regarding changes in home prices and in prices of various specific spending items, such as gasoline, food, rent, medical care and college education.
-The core survey also asks for expectations about unemployment, interest rates, the stock market, credit availability, taxes and government debt.
+The SCE has several components.
+First, it includes a core monthly module on expectations about a number of macroeconomic and household-level variables.4 In this module, respondents are asked about their inflation expectations, as well as their expectations regarding changes in home prices and the prices of various specific spending items, such as gasoline, food, rent, medical care, and college education.
+The core survey also asks for expectations about unemployment, interest rates, the stock market, credit availability, taxes, and government debt.
 In addition, respondents are asked to report their expectations about several labor market outcomes that pertain to them, including changes in their earnings, the perceived probability of losing their current job (or leaving their job voluntarily), and the perceived probability of finding a job.
-Finally, respondents are asked about the expected change in their household's overall income and spending.
-As described in more detail below, these expectations questions are fielded at various time horizons and with various formats, including both point and density forecasts.
+Finally, the core survey asks about the expected change in respondent households' overall income and spending.
+As described in more detail below, these questions about expectations are fielded at various time horizons and with various formats, including both point and density forecasts.

-Second, the SCE contains a supplementary "ad-hoc" module each month on special topics.
+Second, each month, the SCE contains a supplementary "ad hoc" module on special topics.
 Three such modules are repeated every four months, leaving three "floating" supplements per year on topics that are determined as the need arises.
 The three repeating supplements are on credit access, labor market, and spending.
-Topics covered so far in the "floating" supplement include (but are not limited to) the Affordable Care Act, student loans, workplace benefits such as childcare and family leave, and use of insurance products.
-Together, the core monthly module and the monthly supplement take about 15 minutes to complete.
+Topics covered so far in the "floating" supplement include (but are not limited to) the Affordable Care Act, student loans, workplace benefits such as childcare and family leave, and the use of insurance products.
+Together, the core monthly module and the monthly supplement take about fifteen minutes to complete.